wobo-gavin/repo0312/docs/clients.rst

         }
     }

-``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\batch()`` accepts an optional associative array of options in the
+``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Pool::batch()`` accepts an optional associative array of options
-third argument that allows you to specify the 'before', 'complete' and 'error' events as well as specify the maximum number of requests to send in parallel using the 'parallel' option key.
-This options array is the exact same format as the options array exposed in ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\ClientInterface::sendAll()``.
+in the third argument that allows you to specify the 'before', 'complete' and 'error' events as well as specify the maximum number of requests to send concurrently using the 'pool_size' option key.

 .. _request-options: